 The street itself was lit by a handful of trash fires spotted in front of tourist trap shops that had either boarded-up or broken windows.
 The walkways were scattered with shards of glass.
 Men in suits, women in dresses, men in rags, women in rags stampeded up and down those walkways, shrieking at the top of their lungs.
-A v-ehicle blitzed on and off-road, nearly taking out a v-lamp and a group that was running down the sidewalk waving clubs and bats.
+A v-ehicle blitzed on and off-road, nearly taking out a v-lamp.
+Behind that disaster, another group was running down the sidewalk waving clubs and bats.
 Chasing after that group were three police officers waving batons.

 As if that’s gonna help.